by Judy Kim

 Yield: 4 servings

-This is my ultimate comfort food, a simple roast chicken.
-It takes a little longer to roast but the flavor and tenderness is well worth it.
-The roast chicken is great all year round, but since Meyer lemons just started becoming available I couldn’t resist.
+This is the ultimate comfort food, simple roast chicken.
+Which is great all year round, but when Meyer lemons are available I cannot resist.
 Meyer lemons and blood oranges are my weakness in the Fall and Winter months.
-They bring the UMPH!
-If they are out of season, regular lemon will still taste great.
-The jus is my favorite part of this dish.
-I like to dip the chicken in the jus, ohhhhh so good!
-I usually make more chicken than I need, personally I love cold chicken.
-Shhhhhhh.
+If they are out of season, regular lemons are still great.
+The lemony jus is my favorite part of this dish, save it for dipping!
+And if you like cold leftover chicken like me, make extra.

 4 chicken breasts bone-in, excess fat trimmed

 Extra-virgin olive oil

 ¼ cup finely chopped parsley

 - Preheat oven to 375°F. Rinse chicken and pat dry thoroughly.
 Drizzle with olive oil; season with 1 teaspoon salt and ½ teaspoon black pepper.
 Arrange chicken in a single layer on a rimmed sheet pan, skin side up and roast until it start to brown, about 25 minutes.